habedi/PracticalMachineLearning/README.md

 * [PySurvival](https://square.github.io/pysurvival/): PySurvival is a Python package for survival analysis of data
 * [Scikit-survival](https://github.com/sebp/scikit-survival): Scikit-survival is an extension to Scikit-learn that adds survival analysis capabilities to it
 * [rfpimp](https://github.com/parrt/random-forest-importances): A Python package that brings permutation-based feature importance measure to Scikit-learn Random Forests learners
-* [Jiant](https://github.com/nyu-mll/jiant): Jiant is an NLP software toolkit with the multitask and transfer learning capabilities
+* [Jiant](https://github.com/nyu-mll/jiant): Jiant is an NLP software toolkit with multitask and transfer learning capabilities
 * [PyG](https://pytorch-geometric.readthedocs.io/en/latest/): "PyG (PyTorch Geometric) is a library built upon PyTorch to easily write and train Graph Neural Networks (GNNs) for a wide range of applications related to structured data."---PyG's documentation
 * [Nodevectors](https://github.com/VHRanger/nodevectors): A Python package with fast and scalable implementations for some popular vertex embedding algorithms
 * [JGraphT](https://jgrapht.org/): JGraphT now supports Python
 * [DGL](https://www.dgl.ai/): Deep graph library is a Python package for using deep learning algorithms on graph data.
 It can use PyTorch, TensorFlow, or Apache MXNet as its backend
 * [Spektral](https://graphneural.network/): A Python package for creating and running graph neural networks
-* [HyperNetX(HNX)](https://github.com/pnnl/HyperNetX): A Python library to work with data modeled as hypergraphs
+* [HyperNetX(HNX)](https://github.com/pnnl/HyperNetX): A Python library to work with data modelled as hypergraphs
 * [Graph4NLP](https://github.com/graph4ai/graph4nlp): Graph4nlp is a Python library that makes it easier to use graph neural networks in and for NLP tasks
 * [JAX](https://jax.readthedocs.io/en/latest/notebooks/quickstart.html): JAX is a Python library for high-performance numerical computation used in machine learning
 * [Metric-learn](http://contrib.scikit-learn.org/metric-learn/index.html): Metric-learn is Python library for metric learning.
 It's available as part of (scikit-learn-contrib)[https://github.com/scikit-learn-contrib] collection
 * [AmpliGraph](https://github.com/Accenture/AmpliGraph/): AmpliGraph is a Python library for representation learning on knowledge graphs
 * [Distfit](https://erdogant.github.io/distfit/pages/html/index.html): "Distfitis a python package for probability density fitting of univariate distributions on non-censored data"--Distfit's website
-* [Pke](https://github.com/boudinfl/pke): Pke is a keyphrase extractor from text in Python
+* [Pke](https://github.com/boudinfl/pke): Pke is a keyphrase extractor from the text in Python
 * [Albumentation](https://albumentations.ai/): Albumentations is a library for image augmentation
 * [Spark NLP](https://nlp.johnsnowlabs.com/): Spark NLP is an NLP library for Python
+* [Skorch](https://github.com/skorch-dev/skorch): Skorch is a neural network library that uses PyTorch as its backend and provides APIs compatible with the Scikit-learn machine learning library

 ## Additional Useful Resources

 * [PyPy Python Implementation](https://pypy.org): A stackless alternative implementation for Python's runtime
-* [Useful Metrics](https://github.com/habedi/Metrics): A collection of useful ML related scoring and learning metrics
+* [Useful Metrics](https://github.com/habedi/Metrics): A collection of useful ML-related scoring and learning metrics
 * [XGboost Benchmarks](https://catboost.yandex/)
 * [Franchise Notebook](https://franchise.cloud/)
 * [Orange](https://orange.biolab.si/)